Welcome to the Computational Cancer Genomics lab!

 Research

 Welcome to the Computational Cancer Genomics Lab at the Princess Margaret Cancer Center at the University Health Network.
-We study role of genomic variations in driving tumor progression.
+We study the role of genomic variations in driving tumor progression.

 Our lab studies cancer biology by building computational tools with state-of-the art genomics, biophysics, and machine learning techniques.
 We are looking for enthusiastic researchers and students interested in computational biology to JOIN US!